Man-of-Mischief/Man-of-Mischief/README.md

 **Python Development**: I'm comfortable with Python and have developed several applications using Python.

+**Technical Support**: In addition to my skills in AWS, Linux administration, and Python development, I'm also experienced in providing technical support.
+I have helped users troubleshoot issues with their hardware and software, provided remote assistance, and managed support tickets to ensure timely resolution.
+**My technical support skills include:**

+Providing excellent customer service and communication skills, both verbal and written.
+Troubleshooting technical issues, identifying root causes, and proposing solutions.
+Documenting technical issues and solutions for future reference.
+Working with cross-functional teams to resolve complex technical issues.

+## Social Media Handling
+In addition to my technical and artistic skills, I'm also experienced in social media handling.
+I've managed social media accounts for IITD central government projects, including creating and scheduling posts, responding to comments and messages, and analyzing performance metrics.

+My social media management skills include:

+Creating engaging and relevant content for various social media platforms, including Linkedin, Twitter, Facebook, and Instagram.
+Developing social media strategies to increase engagement, followers, and overall visibility.
+Analyzing social media metrics to track performance and identify areas for improvement.
+Responding to comments and messages in a timely and professional manner.

 ## Contact Me

 LinkedIn: <div class="badge-base LI-profile-badge" data-locale="en_US" data-size="large" data-theme="light" data-type="VERTICAL" data-vanity="nidhinbabukuttan" data-version="v1"><a class="badge-base__link LI-simple-link" href="https://in.linkedin.com/in/nidhinbabukuttan?trk=profile-badge">Nidhin B</a></div>